State compliance

 Inventory Traceability

-Every cannabis retailer must provide accurate and transparent inventory traceability.
-Missing stock or unaccounted for flower will ultimately result in the downfall of any dispensary.
-The slightest discrepancy could lead to major fines, potential penalties, or a complete shutdown.
+Every cannabis retailer must provide accurate, transparent inventory traceability.
+Missing stock or unaccounted-for flower can ultimately bring down any dispensary.
+In fact, even the slightest discrepancy could lead to major fines, penalties, or a complete shutdown.
+Unfortunately, the nature of the business tends to cause product loss over time.

 State Reporting

-Reporting sales and expenses is essential to staying state compliant.
-While different states allot varying reporting periods, having the ability to generate accurate sales reports at a moment’s notice is key to staying compliant.
+Reporting sales and expenses is essential to staying compliant.
+While different states allow varying reporting periods, the ability to generate accurate sales reports at a moment’s notice is key.
+Most states use online reporting systems such as METRC.
+Therefore, a cannabis retail POS software that automatically syncs with these systems is highly recommended.

-When investing in cannabis retail POS software make sure it includes an offline sales feature that can track sales and immediately sync all stored information once back online.
+When investing in a POS, make sure it includes an offline sales feature.
+This feature should track sales and then immediately sync all stored information once you’re back online.

 Retailer Business Licenses